SiddhanthGH/Minecraft_Emergency_Torch_Mod/README.md

 - Craft a stick.
 - Place stick in crafting slot to get a torch handle.
 - Right-click gravel, or any wood log to obtain a temporary torch.
-- Place temporary torches just like a regular torch; however, they will break after 1 minute.
+- Place temporary torches just like a regular torch; however, they will burn out after 1 minute!

 **Dependencies:**
 -